patobottos/wordle/README.md

 - **Feature 1:** Interactive and user-friendly interface.
 - **Feature 2:** Dynamic word selection for an engaging challenge, out of a 500 words word bank, especially chosen for the younger ones.
 - **Feature 3:** Real-time feedback on your word guesses.
+- **Feature 4:** Hint button to help solve the quizz, with online definitions to help learn the meanings.

 Explore these features to make your Wordle gaming experience enjoyable!